amandayhuang/flora/README.md

 # Flora App

 ## Background & Overview
-Flora is an app that makes is more fun for students to memorize common topics likes multiplication tables and state capitals.
+Flora is an app that makes it more fun for students to memorize common topics likes multiplication tables and state capitals.

 ## Functionality and MVPs
 * Start a study session